ProfessionalCommunity Edition

 You can follow along with the process below using the Username enumeration via subtly different responses lab from our Web Security Academy.

-2. Go to the Intruder > Positions tab and select the Cluster bomb attack type.
+- Go to Intruder and select Cluster bomb attack from the attack type drop-down menu.

-5. Under Payload settings [Simple list], paste the list of usernames.
+Under Payload configuration, paste the list of usernames.